-Italian Game Chess: Ideas, Variations, and Interactive Game Study
+Italian Game Adviser, Plans and Interactive Game Study

-This page is built to help you do three things fast: understand what the Italian Game is, recognize the main branches that matter in real play, and study instructive model games in the replay lab below.
+This page is built to help you do four practical things: understand the Italian Game move order, choose the right branch, see the core patterns on boards, and replay instructive model games without leaving the page.

 What is the Italian Game?